SumoLogic/elasticsearch-client/README.md

 val endpoint = new StaticEndpoint(new Endpoint("es.blahblahblah.amazon.com", 443))
 val restClient = new RestlasticSearchClient(endpoint, Some(signer))
 ```
-`restClient` will now have every request automatically signed with your credentials.
+`restClient` will now sign every request automatically with your AWS credentials.